 This course offers an opportunity for history majors to reflect upon the practice of history.
 How do we claim to know anything about the past at all?
 How do historians construct the stories they tell about the past from the fragmentary remnants of former times?
 What is the connection of historians’ work to public memory?
 How do we judge the truth and value of these stories and memories?
 The course explores questions such as these through readings and case studies drawn from a variety of places and times.
 Two class meetings per week.

 Not open to first-year students.
-Limited to 25 students per semester; history majors will be given preference.
+Limited to 25 students per semester; History majors will be given preference.
 Fall semester: Professor Boucher.
-Spring semester: Professor Redding.2017-18: Offered in Fall 2017 and Spring 2018
+Spring semester: Professor Sen.2018-19: Offered in Fall 2018 and Spring 2019

 (Offered as HIST 330 [EU] and EUST 330) This course will explore the thought and historical context of Germany’s radical rightwing intellectuals, who played a fateful role in the ideological formation of National Socialism in the wake of the Great War.
 These thinkers identified themselves with the oxymoronic and elusive title of a German “Conservative Revolution.”
 Defying traditional divisions between Left and Right, they opposed parliamentary democracy and royalist reactionary Wilhelminian conservatism, as well as Liberalism and Marxism.
 Beyond offering an important case study into the role, responsibility, and accountability of public intellectuals, this course will focus on the content and context of this group's radical conservative thought.
 Our discussion will highlight five fields of knowledge that they attempted to reshape: theology, legal thought, race biology, geography, and political philosophy.
 Once the National Socialist party took power, its relations with Conservative Revolutionaries was anything but simple: some Conservative Revolutionaries joined the Nazi party or collaborated with the Nazi state.
 Many others, however, dissented, and claimed that Nazism distorted their ideas.
 The posthumous legacy of these thinkers was equally ambivalent and unpredictable, while many sank into oblivion, some inspire and challenge not only contemporary rightwing movements and intellectuals, but also contemporary left.
 Two class meetings per week.